ChefYeshpal/ChefYeshpal.github.io/blog/multiplication_verification/multiplication_verification.md

 # try it yourself!

 Multiply the two numbers below.
-When you’ve got your answer, I've given the answer beforehand, all you have to do is check wether it's right or not!
+I've given the answer beforehand, all you have to do is check wether it's right or not!

 **Multiply these:**